Chapter 26 Leveraging ChatGPT for R Programming Assistance

 26.4.1 Limited knowledge

 While LLMs like ChatGPT have impressive capabilities they also have limitations.
 One of the biggest concerns with LLMs is the potential for bias in their training data.
 In a nutshell, an LLM can be expected to reflect any bias that is present in its training dataset.
-Another important limitation, which is particularly important for a rapidly developing field like R and its many packages, is that the LLM will have no knowledge of developmnents that occur after the period of its training data.
+Another important limitation, which is particularly important for a rapidly developing field like R and its many packages, is that the LLM will have no knowledge of developments that occur after the period of its training data.
 In this case, its usefulness to help, for example, with using packages produced after this date will be limited.
 In short, I would expect ChatGPT to be less useful for newer and less-used packages, because there will have been less input data for ChatGPT systems to work with.

 26.4.2 Hallucination